A Gleason solution model for row contractions: Introduction

-Previous work on functional models for row contractions include \cite{Popmodel,Popchar,Ball2005,Ball2011dBR,BES2005char,BES2006cnc}.
-The theory of Popescu \cite{Popmodel,Popchar} for CNC row contractions constructs a Sz.-Nagy-Foia\c{s}-type model by studying the structure of the space of the minimal row isometric dilation of the row contraction, and defines a non-commutative `characteristic function' which is a complete unitary invariant.
-This theory is extended to arbitrary CNU row contractions by Ball-Vinnikov in \cite{Ball2005} and is applied to \emph{$d$-contractions} (commutative row contractions) by Ball and Bolotnikov in \cite{Ball2011dBR}.
-This characteristic function can be identified with an element of the non-commutative or free (operator-valued) Schur classes \cite{Ball2006Fock,JMfree}.
+Previous work on the representation theory and functional models for row contractions include \cite{Popmodel,Popchar,Ball2005,Ball2008,Ball2011dBR,BES2005char,BES2006cnc}.
+The theory of Popescu \cite{Popmodel,Popchar} for CNC row contractions constructs a Sz.-Nagy-Foia\c{s}-type model by studying the structure of the space of the minimal row isometric dilation of the row contraction, and defines a non-commutative `characteristic function' (\emph{i.e.} an element of the free Schur class, see \cite{Ball2006Fock}) which is a complete unitary invariant.
+This theory is extended to arbitrary CNU row contractions by Ball-Vinnikov in \cite{Ball2005}.

-The papers \cite{BES2005char,BES2006cnc} of Bhattacharyya-Eschmeier-Sarkar extend the classical Sz.-Nagy-Foia\c{s} model and the definition of the Sz.-Nagy-Foia\c{s} characteristic function to CNC $d$-contractions (row contractions with mutually commuting component operators).
-In this theory the characteristic function is an element of the (operator-valued, several-variable) Schur classes.

-In comparison, our results construct a Schur class characteristic function and a commutative deBranges-Rovnyak functional model for any CCNC row contraction.
-The class of all CCNC row contractions includes (but is strictly larger than) the class of all CNC $d$-contractions.
-Our characteristic function, $b_T$, is equivalent to the Sz.-Nagy-Foia\c{s}-type characteristic function of $T$ as constructed for CNC $d$-contractions in \cite{BES2005char,BES2006cnc} (see Proposition \ref{NFprop}).
-In summary, given the following strict hierarchy of classes of row contractions on Hilbert space, this paper constructs a commutative deBranges-Rovnyak model for the CCNC and QE classes.
-Note that in the classical case where $d=1$, the concepts of QE, CCNC, and CNC contraction coincide.